adimali/Two_Sigma_Financial_prediction/README.md

-# Two Sigma Financial modeling project
+# Two Sigma Financial modeling project.

 This is the Readme for my Two Sigma Financial modeling project. dataset used in this project can be found at Kaggle 2sigma competition [website](https://www.kaggle.com/c/two-sigma-financial-modeling/data)